IanDoarn/SouthavenFeed/README.md

 # Zimmer Biomet Southaven Productivity Feed
-Southaven live productivity feed uses C# and Python to present real time employee numbers in a visual animated format to employees, management, and other working on site.
+Southaven live productivity feed uses C# and Python to present real time employee numbers in a visual animated format to employees, management, and others working on site.

 ## Example
 Employees can see what has been done in real time presented like: